xinwenfu/GenCyber/FieldTrips/V3/README.md

 - Armitage is launched from Kali and exploits a vulnerability in a chat server called vchat.exe.
 - **Note**: If needed, watch [video demo](https://youtu.be/eRkYky-CnoU) on setting Up NAT, NAT Network, Bridged Adaptor, Host-Only Adaptor and Internal Network in VirtualBox.

+# Windows UAC
+Windows UAC (User Account Control) is a security feature in Microsoft Windows that helps prevent unauthorized changes to the operating system.
+It limits application software to standard user privileges until an administrator authorizes an increase in privilege (called elevation).
+When a program tries to make system-level changes—like installing software, modifying system files, or changing Windows settings—UAC pops up a dialog asking for permission.
+* If you’re logged in as a standard user, it will ask for an administrator password.
+* If you’re logged in as an administrator, it will ask you to confirm the action.

+By default in modern Windows (Vista and later), every program you start runs with standard user privileges, even if you are logged in as an administrator.
+This reduces the risk of malware or accidental changes damaging the system, since even if malicious software runs, it cannot silently make high-level changes without triggering a UAC prompt.

+For example, even if you’re logged in as an administrator in Windows, programs (including CMD) do not automatically start with full administrative rights.
+* When you open CMD normally (just by clicking it), it runs with standard user privileges.
+This means it cannot modify protected system files, registry hives, or system services.
+* To get full administrator rights, you must explicitly start CMD with elevation:
+  * Right-click Command Prompt → “Run as administrator”, or
+  * Launch it from a shortcut that’s configured to always run elevated.

+In our case, when you click *vchat.exe*, it runs with standard user privileges.
+If you right-click vchat.exe and “Run as administrator”, it runs with full administrative rights.
+In the later case, when vhcat is compromised, the attacker has full administrative rights.
+In the former case, when vhcat is compromised, the attacker has only standard user privileges.

 # Setting Up the Lab: Start Kali and Windows VMs on Host Computer
 The host computer (i.e., the physical computer) runs the [operating system](https://en.wikipedia.org/wiki/Operating_system) called [Kubuntu](https://en.wikipedia.org/wiki/Kubuntu).
 Kali runs [Kali Linux](https://en.wikipedia.org/wiki/Kali_Linux), a version of Debian Linux.